socialfoundations/surveying-language-models/README.md

 # Surveying Large Language Models

-Code to reproduce the experiments of the paper [Questioning the Survey Responses of Large Language Models](https://arxiv.org/abs/2306.07951).
+Code to reproduce the experiments of the NeurIPS 2024 paper [Questioning the Survey Responses of Large Language Models](https://arxiv.org/abs/2306.07951).

 We survey language models with the American Community Survey.
 The experiment results can be downloaded from [here](https://keeper.mpdl.mpg.de/d/b8090e1c552d45cebb68/).